 Energy and Weather Upgrades

 What is true for countertops is also true for energy upgrades.
-You might assume, for example, that today solar panels are always a winner.
+You might assume, for example, that today solar power and panels are always a winner.
 If everyone around you does have them, that’s one thing.
 But if not, think carefully about this renovation.

 In some climates, solar panels just can’t bring ROI.
 They can even turn buyers off because technology changes so rapidly; like the latest phone, home technology becomes yesterday’s news fast.
 Also, leased panels add to the monthly payment.
 Realtors have found this added cost discourages buyers despite the panels’ money-saving potential.